eme64/blog/_posts/2024-06-24-Auto-Vectorization-and-Store-to-Load-Forwarding.md

 - The scalar loops get slower with `OFFSET = 1` because the load of iteration `i` depends on the store of iteration `i-1`.
 It seems that store-to-load-forwarding is successful here, but none the less, all iterations are executed sequentially.
 - The scalar loops are maximally slow at `OFFSET = 2`, where we have loop-carried dependencies at distance 2, i.e. the load of iteration `i` depends on the store of iteration `i-2`.
 I would have expected `OFFSET = 1` to be slower than `OFFSET = 2`, because iterations `i-1` and `i` can be executed in parallel.
 But `OFFSET = 2` is clearly slower, and I am not sure why.
 - The scalar loops get faster and faster with `OFFSET = 3 ..
 20`, asymptotically approaching the performance of `OFFSET = 0`.
 This is because the loop-carried dependencies are at greater and greater distances, allowing more and more iterations to be performed in parallel, utilizing the CPU pipeline more fully.
-- The vector loops trivially have the best performance with `OFFSET = 0` because the iterations are fully parallel and maximal size vectors can be used (on my avx512 machine we can hold 64bytes, or 16 ints in a single register).
+- The vector loops trivially have the best performance with `OFFSET = 0` because the iterations are fully parallel and maximal size vectors can be used (on my avx512 machine we can hold 64 bytes, or 16 ints in a single register).
 - At `OFFSET = 1`, vectorization is roughly at parity with the scalar loop.
 There is no parallelization to be extracted because of the loop-carried dependency at distance 1.
 - At `OFFSET = 2`, vectorization outperforms the scalar loop, because we can use vectors with 2 int-lanes.
 The loads from iterations `i, i+1` can perfectly be forwarded from the stores of iterations `i-2, i-1`.
 - At `OFFSET = 3`, we see that vectorization suddenly is horribly slow compared to the scalar loop.
 Since we have a loop-carried dependency at distance 3, we can have vectors with at most 3 lanes, but we only use 2-lane-vectors because the number of vector lanes must be a power-of-2.
 Thus, we load from indices `[i-3, i-2]`, `[i-1, i]`, `[i+1, i+2]` ... and store to indices `[i, i+1]`, `[i+2, i+3]`, `[i+4, i+5]`.
 We see that the starting addresses of the loads and stores are never the same.
 The loads and stores always only partially overlap.
 This is the worst case: a load `[i+1, i+2]` depends on both stores `[i, i+1]` and `[i+2, i+3]`, but the load cannot be store-forwarded.
-This incures the failed store-forward penalty, and the load stalls for those two stores to reach the L1 cache.
+This incurres the failed store-forward penalty, and the load stalls for those two stores to reach the L1 cache.
 - At `OFFSET = 4, 8, 16` we see that vectorization outperforms the scalar loop.
 The loop-carried dependencies are exactly a power-of-2, which means we can use exactly that many vector lanes, and the stores align perfectly with the loads.
 Thus, store-to-load-forwarding always succeeds.
 - At `OFFSET = 5..7, 9..15, 17..20`, we have loop-carried dependencies that are not power-of-2, thus we use vectors with 4, 8, 16 lanes.
 The loads and stores thus do not perfectly align, and store-forwarding fails.
 However, the larger the loop-carried distance, the less relevant is the increased latency between dependent stores and loads.
 We see three distinct blocks: `5..7`, `9..15`, and `17..20`, with better and better performance, as the loop-carried dependency distance and therefore the level of parallelism increase.